 On the flip side, many women experience postpartum hair loss.
 Once estrogen levels begin to return to normal, hair is more likely to fall out at a higher rate.

+Hair seems to grow naturally during pregnancy.
+So do prenatal vitamins also make your hair grow while pregnant?
 Although there’s a correlation between prenatal vitamin consumption and hair growth during pregnancy, that doesn’t necessarily mean that prenatals cause hair growth.

 However, a 2018 study found that women may experience thicker nails during pregnancy.
 Interestingly, there was no difference in the growth rate of nails—only nail thickness.
 This indicates that since pregnancy hormones impact nail thickness, they may similarly impact hair thickness.